daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 A dashboard is a collection of data analysis elements organized in a particular order.

+When a new entity is created, a dashboard is automatically created.
+This dashboard is shown when user lists the entities, and contains only one element, the automatically generated list.

 ### How to create a dashboard?

 Select the option _Add new_ when in the list of Dashboards, and fill in the following information: